-Canadian common sense - BC Local News
+Canadian Common Sense - BC Local News

 Our country must focus on three vital things: develop more good jobs, because many are disappearing; build new businesses that can be taxed, rather than increase the burden on existing taxpayers; and improve our physical environment while we do this.

-Up to 85% of a refinery’s annual operating cost is the price of the crude oil and the natural gas that it requires.
+Up to 85 per cent of a refinery’s annual operating cost is the price of the crude oil and the natural gas that it requires.
 Because Canada has large inexpensive reserves of these two resources consultants say that an export refinery near to the oil fields would be the lowest cost refinery on the entire Pacific Ocean.
-If we build it we can provide a substantial market for BC natural gas and help Alberta and Saskatchewan make 20% more from their bitumen than if it is exported.
+If we build it we can provide a substantial market for B.C. natural gas and help Alberta and Saskatchewan make 20 per cent more from their bitumen than if it is exported.

 There is a better approach to reduce CO2 emissions in the oil fields.
 Governments should push for, and help support, pilot plants to test the use of cold solvent catalysts instead of hot steam and water, to melt the bitumen out of the sand formations.
 Most field emissions would then disappear.